 How is the information collected?

-Quality Assurance (QA) creates the spec sheets with the information that is gathered from our Research & Development (R&D) department, scientific studies, vendor information and historical data.
-When a spec sheet is created for a new material, we research background information about the composition of the material, as well as testing methods and standards.
+Quality Assurance (QA) creates the spec sheets with the information that is gathered from our Research & Development (R&D) department, scientific studies, vendor information, and historical data.
+When a spec sheet is created for new material, we research background information about the composition of the material, as well as testing methods and standards.
 QA uses this information, along with the results that QC has documented, to create the data that results in the spec sheet.

 The spec sheet is divided into the following sections:

 - Description - Including product name and the retail item(s) that the bulk product is used for as well as details of its functionality and product benefits.

 - Specifications - Describes test methods and expected results for the strength, identification, and physical properties of the ingredient/product as well as tests methods and expected results for the presence of eventual contaminants/micro-organisms/heavy metals/adulterants.